Psiphon-Inc/psiphon-automation/README.md

 - Test real campaign (regexes, speed test, discovery).

+- Test failover to temp-transport in ServerRequest.
+It won't happen naturally.
+  Like, HTTPS is never going to fail for us in debugging without special effort.

 - Determine if WinHttpGetIEProxyConfigForCurrentUser is the correct/best way to deterine the correct local proxy settings (both when our LocalProxy is and isn't up).
 See HTTPSRequest::GetSystemDefaultHTTPSProxy().